RafiAthallahN/Go-Fiber-Starter/readme.md

 - For Contributors:

-  > Make sure you always add comment/guide for each global function you made
+  > Make sure you always add comment/guide for each global function you made.
   > If you want to make changes on another branch, do pull request and wait until I approved it.
+  > But if not, do git pull before you push in case there are other changes from other contributor

 - To Do List:
   > - Make the pagination global funcion (already made but need to be adjust even more)